-With the Canyon, GMC aimed to provide greater power, space and functionality than the Sonoma offered.
-Two inline engines are based on the Vortec 4.2-liter six-cylinder that was introduced in GMC's Envoy sport utility vehicle.
+GMC's intent with the Canyon was to provide greater power, space and functionality than the Sonoma offered.
+Two inline engines are based on the Vortec 4.2-liter six-cylinder that was introduced in the company's Envoy sport utility vehicle.
 "Inline technology produces an engine with exceptional power, smoothness and world-class fuel efficiency," said product manager Jerome Thiebaud.

 For 2006, a new optional sport suspension features 17-inch wheels.
 The CD player also gains MP3 capability, and box side steps are available on regular- and extended-cab models.
 A sunroof is optional, and a leather package is offered on extended-cab trucks.
 General Motors' Passenger Sensing System airbag technology is now standard.

 A distinctive front end that features a prominent red GMC logo on the grille gives the Canyon a strong family resemblance to other GMC products.
 The grille has a chrome surround and dark smoke-gray crossbars.
 Overhangs are short, and GMC promotes the body's "chiseled" appearance.

 Regular-cab pickups contain a standard 60/40-split bench seat upholstered in cloth or vinyl, but reclining bucket seats are available.
 Four-door extended-cab trucks have two forward-facing rear seats with under-seat storage.
-Crew Cab models contain front bucket seats upholstered in cloth or leather, along with a 60/40-split flat-folding backseat that holds three adults.
+Crew Cab models contain front bucket seats upholstered in cloth or leather and a 60/40-split flat-folding backseat that holds three adults.

 Options include heated leather front bucket seats, an in-dash six-CD changer, and an electrochromatic inside mirror with a compass and an outside temperature gauge.
-General Motors' OnStar communication system and XM Satellite Radio are available.
+GM's OnStar communication system and XM Satellite Radio are available.

 Under the Hood